 After stalling just above the prior high in late April and selling off in reaction to earnings in early May, the daily price action of $AMD is finally starting to tighten up.

 Both the 10-day moving average and 20-day exponential moving average are now rising and providing near-term support below the current price.

 Now, $AMD is once again testing a key area of resistance formed by the highs of a few ugly red candlesticks annotated on the chart: point “a” (Feb.
 21), “b” (April 21), and “c” (May 12) continue to act as resistance.

-With tight price consolidation and a cup with handle chart pattern, a close above resistance in the $57.50 to $58 area would be a positive change of character for $AMD–especially if accompanied by heavier than average volume on the breakout.
+With tight price consolidation and a cup and handle chart pattern, a close above resistance in the $57.50 to $58 area would be a positive change of character for $AMD–especially if accompanied by heavier than average volume on the breakout.